Operations · Guide

 GradeCosmetic ConditionTypical Use CasePrice Premium

 Grade BLight wear.
-Minor scratches visible on close inspection.Online resale, wholesale B2BBaseline
+Minor scratches or scuffs visible on close inspection but not during normal use.Online resale, wholesale B2BBaseline

 If your best technician and your newest technician would grade the same phone differently, you do not have a grading system.
 You have opinions.